Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 The SAC method optimizes a decision variable not normally included in control calculations---the choice of \emph{when} to act.
 As opposed to always acting at the current time, i.e., $\tau_A = t_i$, the application time of an action is allowed to take values in \mbox{$\tau_A \in [t_i,\;t_i+T]$}.

-Recall that the curve $u^*_s(\cdot)$ provides the values and application times of possible infinitesimal actions that SAC could take at different times to optimally improve \eqref{Jtrack} from that time.
+Recall that the curve $u^*_s(\cdot)$ in the previous step provides the values and application times of possible infinitesimal actions that SAC could take at different times to improve \eqref{Jtrack} from that time.
 In this step the SAC method chooses one of these actions to apply, i.e., chooses the application time $\tau_A$ and thus an action value $u_{A}$ such that $u_{A}=u^*_s(\tau_A)$.
 To do that, $u^*_s(\cdot)$ is searched for a time $\tau_A$ that minimizes

-Notice that the cost \eqref{Jt} is actually the mode insertion gradient evaluated at the optimal schedule $u_s^*(\cdot)$.
+Notice that the cost \eqref{Jt} is the mode insertion gradient evaluated at the optimal schedule $u_s^*(\cdot)$.
 Thus, minimization of \eqref{Jt} is equivalent to selecting the infinitesimal action from $u_s^*(\cdot)$ that will generate the greatest cost reduction relative to only applying nominal control.
-For a sample $J_{t}(\tau)$ see Fig.~\ref{fig:sac_process}b.
-Finally, the selected application time must satisfy the following assumption: \begin{Assumption} The selected application time $\tau_A$ is such that \mbox{$h\big(\tau_A, x(\tau_A)\big)^T\rho(\tau_A) \neq 0 \in \mathbb{R}^{m \times 1}$}. \end{Assumption} The role of this assumption is explained in the following step.
+For a sample $J_{t}(\tau)$ see Fig.~\ref{fig:sac_sample}.